ZeroPhone/ZPUI/docs/setup.rst

     git clone https://github.com/ZeroPhone/ZPUI
     cd ZPUI/
-    #Install main dependencies (apt and pip packages), configure systemd, and create a system-wide ZPUI copy
+    # Install main dependencies (apt and pip packages), configure systemd, and create a system-wide ZPUI copy
     sudo ./setup.sh
+    # Run this script to help you configure the IO for ZPUI to use
+    sudo ./config.py
-    #Start the system to test your configuration - do screen and buttons work OK?
+    # Start the system to test your configuration - do screen and buttons work OK?
     sudo python main.py
-    #Once tested:
+    # Once tested:
-    sudo ./update.sh #Transfer the working system to your system-wide ZPUI copy
+    sudo ./sync.sh #Transfer the working system to your system-wide ZPUI copy

 .. _local_system_copy: